LumineerLabs/circum/README.md

 ## Endpoints

 Endpoints perform detection and classification and transmit information about the detected objects to the core service.
 At the very least, the endpoint must transmit a centroid of a detected person.
 The core service operates on this.
 Any additional information is added into the fused track for clients to consume.
 Each endpoint is exposed as a discoverable zeroconf service.
 A given tracker service is configured with a unique name and field of view information.

+Circum is distributed with a simulator endpoint.
+Additional endpoint sensor types are installed via plugins.

 Supported trackers include: